awsdocs/amazon-chime-user-guide/doc_source/chime-scheduling-google.md

 1. In the **Schedule Meeting assistant**, choose **Google Calendar**\.

-1. Choose your meeting settings, including dial\-in numbers, which will be added to the meeting instructions\.
+1. Choose your meeting settings, including dial\-in numbers, which are added to the meeting instructions\.

 1. Choose one of the following options:
    + **Personal Meeting ID** \- This is a personal meeting ID that is assigned to you\.
 It's a convenient way to schedule meetings, because you don't have to remember new meeting details for each new meeting\.
    + **One\-Time Meeting ID** \- This is a 10\-digit pin that Amazon Chime generates to use for single or recurring meetings\.
 This is ideal for back\-to\-back, overlapping, or confidential meetings\.

 1. Review the **Schedule Meetings Instructions** field, which is automatically populated\.

 1. Choose **Schedule with Google**\.

 1. A new tab opens in your default browser\.
-Make sure this browser is signed into your Google account with the same email address that you used to create your Amazon Chime account\.
+Make sure that this browser is signed into your Google account with the same email address that you used to create your Amazon Chime account\.

 1. A Google invite appears, which includes meeting instructions and an invite to Amazon Chime\.
 Having Amazon Chime in the list of invitees enables Auto\-call and automatically starts the meeting for registered attendees at the scheduled start time\.